TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed Design.md

 ### Environmental and Safety Constraints

 The subsystem shall operate in 0–40°C ambient temperatures and up to 85% non-condensing humidity, suitable for indoor use [3].
 External surfaces shall not exceed 40°C (104°F) per UL 94 and CPSC 16 CFR 1505.7 to prevent burns [10][11].
-Batteries shall be recyclable NiMH AA cells to minimize e-waste, with no hazardous materials per CPSC guidelines [12].
+Batteries shall be recyclable 18650 Li-ion cells to minimize e-waste, with no hazardous materials per CPSC guidelines [12].
 The design shall incorporate universal access principles, ensuring easy battery replacement without tools [13].

 ### Ethical and Socio-Economic Considerations